microsoft/verona/docs/debugging.md

 ## Debugging the compiler

-The simplist way to debug the compiler is to get it to dump all the phases of compiling every method:
+The simplest way to debug the compiler is to get it to dump all the phases of compiling every method:
 ```
 veronac --dump-path dmp region101.verona
 ```